Musawethunkosi01/School-Projects/README.md

-# School-Projects
+# SQL Sever project
-This is my school project based on Microsoft SQL Server
+This is Microsoft SQL Server school assignment.